enriquecatala/application-insights-full-demo/Labs/Lab3 - WebApi SQL Server and EntityFramework.md

 - AutoMapper.Extensions.Microsoft.DependencyInjection
 - Newtonsoft.Json

-This is what you should have
+This is what you should have at this point

 ![](Misc/1.png)

 ## Generate CRUD

-> NOTE: Please, use the database created in the [DeployInfrastructure.ipynb](./DeployIInfrastructure.ipynb)
+> NOTE: Please, use the database created in the [Lab2](Lab2%20-%20Create%20infrastructure.ipynb)

 Open Package manage console